Garrakx/Custom-Regions/README.md

 	SL_A14_REMOVECRS : 1-Tentacle Plant
 	LINEAGE : SL_B04_REMOVECRS : 3 : NONE-0.05, White-0.2, Red-0
 	```
-	Both lines will be ignored even if they were added by another mod.
+	Both lines will be removed from the merged world_XX.txt file, even if they were added by another mod.

+### <a name ="music"></a>*(new)* CUSTOM MUSIC AND AMBIENT SOUNDEFFECTS
+* For adding new songs or replacing vanilla, create the appropiate folders following the vanilla structure.
+Both `.ogg`and `.mp3` formats are supported.
+* For adding or replacing SoundEffects/AmbientSFX, make sure to use the `Assets\Futile\Resources\LoadedSoundEffects\Ambient` and not the `SoundEffects`folder.
+Both `.ogg`and **`.wav`** formats are supported.
+Careful since `.mp3` is currently **not** supported.
 ***

+### <a name ="suggesting"></a>SUGGESTIONS
+Do you have a suggestion?
+Have you found a bug?
+The best way is to open a github issue.
+Doing that will ensure my tiny brain does not forget about it.
+Thanks!.
+***

 ### <a name="issues"></a>Known issues

 * Due to Rain World savefile system, you need to clear you save slot if you uninstall / install new regions, or change the load order.
+More info in the [FAQ](#corrupted) section.
-* When using the in-game pack downloader, it is normal for it to fail a couple of times.
+* When using the in-game pack downloader, it might fail a couple of times.
 Just retry until it succeeds.
+If it fails more than tree times in a row, try restarting the game.
 * The in-game map sometimes doesn't work.

 ***
 ### <a name="credits"></a>Credits

 Please be patient with bugs and errors.
-Amazing thumbnail / banner by [Classick](https://classick-ii.tumblr.com/post/634237640578859008/boopbeep) Thanks to `LeeMoriya` for helping and suggestions.
+Amazing thumbnail / banner by [Classick](https://classick-ii.tumblr.com/post/634237640578859008/boopbeep) Thanks to `LeeMoriya`, `bee` and `dual curly potato noodles` for helping and suggestions.
 Thanks to `Thalber` and `LB Gamer` for the translations.
-Thanks `Slime_Cubed` for the idea of using a separate process to download the packs.
-Thanks to `carrotpudding`, `LB Gamer`, `Precipitator`, `Stereo` and `laura` for testing.
-Thanks `dual curly potato noodles` for suggestions on how to make the repo more collaboration friendly.
+Thanks `Slime_Cubed` for the idea of using a separate process to download the packs and helping with some crucial fixes.
+Thanks to `carrotpudding`, `LB Gamer`, `Precipitator`, `Stereo`, `laura`, `Thrithralas` and `Wrayk` for testing.

 ***
 ### <a name="changelog"></a>Changelog